Table of Contents

-- Most commonly used CFD software and tools for numerical simulations are shown below
+- The most commonly used CFD software and tools for numerical simulations are shown below

 Comprehensive CFD Software

 - In the last four decades, CFD solvers have been developed for a wide variety of complex flows like turbulent, multiphase and combustion etc.

 - These solvers have been used in many industries and well-practiced numerical models are available there